ghik/zerowaste/README.md

 Side-effects are instead handled through an IO-like type, such as Cats Effect's IO, and are only executed upon explicit, unsafe `runX` invocation, usually hidden somewhere in library code.

-As a consequence, discarding a result of an expression in purely functional code can always be assumed a mistake, e.g.
+As a consequence, discarding a result of an expression in purely functional code can always be assumed to be a mistake, e.g.

 ```scala
 val number = {